taurikalve/react-webpack-typescript-starter/README.md

 # React Webpack

-React Webpack with TypeScript development platform, similar to CRA.
+React Webpack with TypeScript development platform, similar to CRA, but more lightweight and customizable.
 Includes **react-refresh**.

 ---